alexanderdeca/NetworkAudit/README.md

 This repository contains a collection of Python scripts for network automation tasks.
 These scripts utilize the `scrapli` library for SSH connections, `networkx` for network topology visualization, and various other libraries for parsing and processing data from network devices.

+Input hosts file template is added to the repository.

 ## Prerequisites

 Make sure you have Python 3 installed.
 You can install the required libraries using the provided `requirements.txt` file: